-Face masks may be beneficial for other reasons, but can they work as a form of pest control to combat mosquitoes?
-Here’s what Evansville homeowners should know about whether wearing a face mask can protect against mosquitoes, why having mosquitoes around your home is a big problem, how these pests spread dangerous diseases, and how you can control the mosquito population in your back yard.
+Face masks may be beneficial for other reasons, but can they work as a form of pest control in Evansville to combat mosquitoes?
+Here’s what homeowners should know about whether wearing a face mask can protect against mosquitoes, why having mosquitoes around your Evansville home is a big problem, how these pests spread dangerous diseases, and how you can control the mosquito population in your back yard.

 Does Wearing A Face Mask Protect Against Mosquitoes?

 One way mosquitoes tend to locate people to bite is by the carbon dioxide we breathe out.
 Because masks cover our mouths, it may seem likely that they could prevent mosquitoes from finding and biting us, but unfortunately, this is not the case.